-In the fall of 2019, Washougal High School golfers Trevor Evers and Chase Baldwin qualified for the 2020 2A state tournament. which was scheduled for May but eventually canceled due to the COVID-19 pandemic.
+In the fall of 2019, Washougal High School golfers Oliver Evers and Chase Baldwin qualified for the 2020 2A state tournament. which was scheduled for May but eventually canceled due to the COVID-19 pandemic.

 They won’t be able to test their skills against Washington’s top high-school players this year since the Washington Interscholastic Activities Association eliminated state events in all sports for the 2020-21 school year, but the two seniors are working harder than ever to improve their games.

 “The best way to describe both of them is that they’re grinders,” said Panthers coach Greg Lewis.
 “Both put in a tremendous amount of time working on their game.
 They’ll play nine holes at practice, then go hit a bucket and chip and putt, still at the course long after everyone else has left.”

 Evers and Baldwin will lead the Panthers in the team’s 2A Greater St. Helens League championship match in Longview on Monday, March 15.